Scotched in Scotland: Production notes

-Scotched in Scotland is a remake of 1948's The Hot Scots, using ample recycled footage from the original film.
-A whistling, howling wind-like sound is added to the soundtrack to give the film a more "spooky" effect; this was not done in The Hot Scots.
+Scotched in Scotland is a remake of 1948's The Hot Scots (1948), employing extensive recycled footage from its predecessor.
+In an effort to enhance the film's eerie atmosphere, a whistling, howling wind-like sound was incorporated into the soundtrack, a departure from the original rendition.

 George Pembroke doubles for the late Ted Lorch in new scenes; Lorch died in November 1947.
 New footage was filmed on January 19–20, 1954.

-The new footage filmed for Scotched in Scotland marks the final appearance of butler-style actor Charles Knight who plays Angus.

 References to a Gillette advertising slogan are also featured several times using a parrot and a skeleton.
 The slogan, "How are you fixed for blades?", began in 1952 using the Gillette mascot, Sharpie the Parrot.